What Is the CICO Diet and Can It Help You Lose Weight?

 Just because CICO is focused on calories does not mean you have free rein to sacrifice diet quality.

 According to Giancoli, “Choosing lower-calorie, nutrient-dense foods such as fruits and vegetables is true to the CICO ethos.
-Because they have fiber and bulk, whole fruits and veggies can help you feel full, making it easier to stick to your calorie goal.”
+Because they are fiber-rich and voluminous, whole fruits and veggies can help you feel full, making it easier to stick to your calorie goal.”

 Other beneficial foods groups to round out your diet include whole grains, lean protein, and healthy fats.